DrakeHermit/tip-calculator-app/README.md

 ### What I learned

-I learned a ton working on this challenge, and I really tested my knowledge with applying either submit or reset state based on the situatio.
+I learned a ton working on this challenge, and I really tested my knowledge with applying either submit or reset state based on the situation.
 Is it a perfect solution not by a long shot, but I am actually proud of myself for being able to make it work the way I wanted it to work.
-I also learned that by writing CSS poorly you will end up with a lot of !important statements, but that is something I am going to keep an eye on in the next challenges I work on.
+I also learned that by writing CSS poorly you will end up with a lot of !important statements, but that is something I'm going to keep an eye on in the next challenges I work on.
 CSS wise even though it's not perfect it looks decently good.

 ### Continued development